Teenagers (13-17 years) Preparing for PIP

 Last reviewed: June 2022

-People who have long term ill-health or disability costs can apply for a government funded Personal Independence Payment or PIP.
-The amount someone gets depends on how their condition affects them, not the condition itself.
-It’s usually paid every 4 weeks.
-It’s tax free and people can get it whether they’re in or out of work.
+The amount of PIP someone gets depends on how their condition affects them, not the condition itself.
+It is usually paid every 4 weeks.
+It is tax free and people can get it whether they are in or out of work.
 If their claim is agreed, the letter they get tells them when it will be next reviewed.

 The rest of this section tells you about the system in England, Scotland and Wales.